codenotary/codenotary.io/pages/careers/growth_hacker.md

 active: "true"
 ---

-CodeNotary is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).
+[CodeNotary](https://codenotary.io/) is the leading Open Source company for immutable recording of data and processes.

-We process tens of millions of transactions every month and are growing fast to new markets and use cases.
+Our software solution [CodeNotary Ledger Compliance®](https://codenotary.io/products/ledger-compliance/) can be used on-premise or in the cloud, is always easy to use and can process millions of transactions a second with the same cryptographic verification of traditional distributed ledger solutions.
+The core engine of CodeNotary Ledger Compliance® is [immudb](https://codenotary.io/technologies/immudb/), our industry-leading lightweight and extremely fast immutable ledger database.

 As we are growing rapidly, we are looking to add only the smartest people to join our highly motivated and skilled team to create and distribute products that are already having an impact on many customers around the world.
 If you feel addressed, you have the opportunity to help revolutionizing the way source code and software is seen and used in a zero-trust era!

-We are a very international startup that fosters a distributed working environment, with a diverse team working in locations around the world.
-We offer a competitive compensation including an equity ownership plan, and the opportunity to grow with the company.

 ## What you’ll be doing